vb-pogribnyi/OpenCircle/Open Circle.md

     ys += np.random.normal(0, img_noise_std, ys.shape)
 ```

 These types of noise are applied before the image is scaled.
-Third type of noise will be regular white noise, and will be applied to the whole image after it is drawn:
+Third type of noise will be a white noise, and will be applied to the whole image after it is drawn:

 ```python
 # White noise